 Linus Torvalds

-Linus Torvalds has this to say about this ridiculous attempt at making a desktop system:
+Linus Torvalds has this to say about Gnome 3:

 it's not that I have rendering problems with gnome3 (although I do have those too), it's that the user experience of Gnome3 even without rendering problems is unacceptable.